ruggeri/tech-notes/randos/physics/electrical-transformers.md

 Last, I believe it is common to include a diode and capacitor.
 Otherwise you're going to get _pulses_ of stepped-up voltage DC, rather than continuously have higher voltage DC.
+If you're doing this, you might be able to run a switched capacitor voltage doubler.
+That doubles voltage by charging two capacitors in parallel, and then switching them to run the load in series.

 Source: https://en.wikipedia.org/wiki/Boost_converter